DevExpress/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/20 Add DevExtreme to an ASP.NET Core Angular Application/30 Troubleshooting.md

 - **Serialize objects in the API controller**

-    Modify the API controller (`OrdersController`) that the DevExtreme widget is bound to as shown below:
+    Modify the API controller (`OrdersController`) that the DevExtreme UI component is bound to as shown below:

         using Newtonsoft.Json;
         using Newtonsoft.Json.Serialization;